Sort by

 1. Introduction to the beer glass

-You no longer want to drink your beers in cans or directly from the bottle?
+Tired of drinking your beer from cans or straight from the bottle?
 You've come to the right place.
-At Limonadier , your beer glass shop, we want to democratize the tasting experience that a beer glass can provide, while offering a wide selection of products at low prices.
-In this buying guide, we will differentiate all the types of beer glasses, their characteristics, their price, and their materials.
-You will discover glasses that you can find in your brewery, stemmed glasses, small goblet glasses, and others less common but which deserve their place in your tableware due to their characteristics.
+At Limonadier , your beer glass shop, we want to make the beer tasting experience accessible to everyone, while offering a wide selection of products at affordable prices.
+In this buyer's guide, we'll differentiate between all types of beer glasses, their characteristics, prices, and materials.
+You'll discover glasses you might find in your local pub, stemmed glasses, small goblets, and other less common types that deserve a place in your glassware collection thanks to their unique features.

 1.1 What is a beer glass?